What is Income Protection Insurance?

 Income Protection has a much broader long term outlook regarding its protection of your income.
 The product is flexible; not everyone will recover within 12 months of becoming ill and be able to return to work and therefore Income Protection cover will help to ensure the maintenance of a standard of living similar to that of when working.

 What about my occupation and the premiums to an Income Protection Plan?

 The likelihood of accident or illness varies depending on what occupation you do and premiums will vary to reflect this.
 For example, a roofer may pay a higher premium than an office clerk due to the higher risk nature of the job.
 However there are specialist providers who do not charge you more for having a higher risk occupation, though commonly the benefits are lower and/or would stop or be reduced when you are able to undertake any work, rather than being able to resume your original occupation.
 Always read the policy documents carefully to understand the terms of the policy.

 A deferred period could also be called a waiting period.
 It is the period of time that you need to be off work due to illness or accident before your Income Protection Policy begins to pay out.
 This time period is selected by each individual and is normally dictated by the sickness benefits that your employer provides.
 Thus if you are Self Employed or receive no sickness benefits from your employer, then you will usually require a very short deferment period.
 Deferment periods can range between 1 day and anything up to 24 months dependent on an individual’s circumstances, it is important to bear in mind that the shorter the deferment period the more effect it will have on increasing premiums.

 There a number of things which can affect the premium you may pay these are such things as:-

-Age, sex, health, occupation, deferment period, benefit required and indexation.
-It should be noted that gender difference for insurance was abolished 21st December 2012.
+Age, health, occupation, deferment period, benefit required and indexation.

-These types of plan will have no cash in value at any time, and will cease at the end of the term.
-If premiums are not maintained, then cover will lapse.
+Income protection (with no investment link) has no cash in value at any time and will cease at the end of the term.
+If you stop paying premiums your cover may end.